Rianto-RNT/rnt-computer-app/README.md

   * Refactor Product code - component and page
   * Create product with category
   * get subcategory base on parent category
-  * subcategory props - calling subcategory when choosing caegory in create product on admin dashboard
+  * subcategory props - calling subcategory when choosing category in create product on admin dashboard
   * Multiple select for subcategory form
   * create product with subcategory array
   * file / image resize in react